 “I think it’s important not to bet on any horses — not the [shah’s heirs], not anybody,” she said.
 “Iran is so deeply fractured that hitching America’s wagon to any one faction would be a huge risk.”

-Turkish analysts see the nuclear issue as more than a security concern; they see it as a diplomatic lever.
+Turkish analysts see the nuclear issue as more than a security concern but rather as a diplomatic lever.

 The protests have concentrated primarily in Persian-majority urban centers, including Tehran, with more limited participation in minority regions.
-Analysts continue to debate the extent of ethnic dimensions to the unrest.
+Analysts continue to debate the extent to which ethnic dimensions contribute to the unrest.

-“The Turks in Iran have not participated much in these protests,” Mr. Afacan told The Washington Times, noting limited Kurdish activity while acknowledging organized violence in Sistan-Baluchistan along the Pakistani border.
+“The Turks in Iran have not participated much in these protests,” Mr. Afacan told The Washington Times.
+He noted limited Kurdish activity but organized violence in Sistan-Baluchistan along the Pakistani border.

 “He killed all the communists, and then he started huge massacres of the Turkmen, the Kurds, the Azerbaijanis,” Ms. Shaffer said.
 “Little by little, he subdued all the minorities.”

-“Turkey is very sensitive because it has its own history with this kind of separatism,” Mr. Afacan said, citing post-World War I and post-World War II secessionist movements in parts of Iran and decades of PKK insurgency.
+“Turkey is very sensitive because it has its own history with this kind of separatism,” said Mr. Afacan, citing post-World War I and post-World War II secessionist movements in parts of Iran and decades of PKK insurgency.
 “Turkey is very much against any sort of separatist movements in the Middle East.”

 Turkish analysts outline three possible outcomes.